-Server stores a generated server identifier in the following location: [kea-install-dir]/var/kea/kea-dhcp6-serverid
+The server stores the generated server identifier in the following location: [kea-install-dir]/var/kea/kea-dhcp6-serverid.

-In some uncommon deployments where no stable storage is available, it is desired to configure the server to not try to store the server identifier on the stable storage.
-It is controlled by the value of persist boolean parameter:
+In some uncommon deployments where no stable storage is available, the server should be configured not to try to store the server identifier.
+This choice is controlled by the value of persist boolean parameter: